GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 this if you just want to create self-deleting instances.

-Every Linux OS image available by default in Google Compute Engine is configured to run a program when it first boots if you specify such a program.
+Every Linux OS image available by default in Google Compute Engine is configured to run a program when it first boots, if you specify such a program.
 The `startup.sh` file in the previous section is such a program.
 When you create an image with that option it will run the `startup.sh` program when it launches.
 In this case, that program does nothing but wait for an hour